Introduction

 Guidance for using Digital Source Type

-The DigitalSourceType property and its corresponding controlled vocabulary https://cv.iptc.org/newscodes/digitalsourcetype were originally added to the IPTC Photo Metadata Standard in 2008.
-The original goal was to represent the various sources of a digital image such as a scan from print, a film negative or from positive film (also known as slide, reversal or transparency film), or a direct capture from a digital camera.
+The DigitalSourceType field and its corresponding controlled vocabulary https://cv.iptc.org/newscodes/digitalsourcetype were originally added to the IPTC Photo Metadata Standard in 2008.
+The original goal was to represent the various sources of a digital image such as a direct capture from a digital camera, a scan from print, from a film negative or from positive film (also known as slide, reversal or transparency film).

 In the first version of the vocabulary, there was a single term, "Created by Software" (softwareImage) which covered all forms of image created using a computer.